 Adjust solutions for success on iOS

 Despite the attribution limitations brought about by SKAdNetwork (SKAN), mobile marketers are still fully equipped to run successful, insight-driven campaigns on iOS.
 At Adjust, we advocate our side-by-side measurement solution in Datascape, which provides clear, accurate, and actionable data.
-With aggregated SKAN data next to ATT opted-in user-level data, marketers can make important strategic decisions regarding budgets, channels, and the pausing and scaling of campaigns.
+With aggregated SKAN data next to App Tracking Transparency (ATT) opted-in user-level data, marketers can make important strategic decisions regarding budgets, channels, and the pausing and scaling of campaigns.

 Working with conversion values and SKAN is essential to success on iOS.
 Our conversion value solution, designed for teams of all sizes and expertise levels, allows clients to generate or build conversion value configurations specific to their app, business model, and KPIs.
 With SKAdNetwork 4.0 poised for an upcoming release, four new features are slated to rollout: